Entering Protected Mode

 }

-Now, to apply all of the created functionality, enable protected mode, and to jump to the next stage, we need add the following code to our entry function.
+Now, to apply all of the created functionality, enable protected mode, and to jump to the next stage, we need to add the following code to our entry function.

-// Notice that this also contains segments of other GDT
+Notice that this also contains segments of other GDT that we will use in the future

 pub enum Sections {